collocations.org

 opposite

-Tom''s problem was that he lacked confidence; Ed failed for precisely the opposite reason.
+Tom's problem was that he lacked confidence; Ed failed for precisely the opposite reason.

-important | special | chief, main, major, primary, principal | only, simple, sole
+big, chief, key, main, major, primary, principal

-The only reason I didn''t become a professional golfer was because of my family commitments. | I was never good at playing the trumpet for the simple reason that I never practised.
+The only reason I didn't become a professional golfer was because of my family commitments.

 real, underlying

-She did not tell him the real reason for her change of heart. | The underlying reasons for these differences will be explored in depth in the next chapter.
+The underlying reasons for these differences will be explored in depth in the next chapter.

-very
+exact, very

 apparent, particular